 Report the changes to your assigned officer immediately.
 You also need to report the changes to the Office of the Attorney General at 800-252-8014 and to the other parent.

-Only the Court can modify the child support or medical support order.
-It cannot be done by agreement of the parties.
+Only the Court can modify the child, medical or dental support.
 Grounds for a modification include a material and substantial change in the circumstances of a child or a person affected by the order.
-A parent subject to child support or medical support whose case is in the FOCAS Program may request a review of the ordered child support amounts by contacting the Domestic Relations Office.
+Parties in the FOCAS Program may request a review of the ordered child support amounts by contacting the Domestic Relations Office.

 Notify your Family Court Services Evaluator as soon as possible.
 The Evaluation will be stopped and the Court notified.